CircuitSpells/Notes/git.md

 ### git fetch

-pull a branch from origin without switching to it:
+pull a branch from origin without switching to it (note that this will not set the upstream branch--this needs to be manually):

 ```
 git fetch origin <origin-branch-name>:<local-branch-name>